rchowell/Disco/README.md

 - we don't actually have a way to read in a text file, see https://github.com/Eventual-Inc/Daft/issues/2859
 - having `with_column` but prepend the column
+- support "gz" as a gzip codec alias

 ### Enhancements